-Configuration Parameters are shown in the M2M page.
+Configuration Parameters are shown in the M2M page on page 33.

 GNSS

 The Hughes 9502 terminal supports a Global Navigation Satellite System (GNSS) feature.
 During start up, if the UT detects a GNSS device connected to the GNSS serial port, it will attempt to obtain a position fix from the GNSS device via NMEA messages.